kerodkibatu/ImagineWot/README.md

 ### Convolutional Autoencoder

 The Convolutional Autoencoder is central to the functionality of Imagine Wot.
 It learns to encode the recipe data into a compact form while retaining essential information.
-Here’s how it works:
+Hereâ€™s how it works:

 - **Encoder**: Compresses the input recipe data into a latent vector.
 - **Latent Space**: A compressed, abstract representation of the recipe data.